Networks

 TIP

-If you have a large network (thousands of nodes say) with many attributes one way that you can decrease the load time of that network is to prepend a "#" in front of the names of categorical attributes that take a large number of different values or where there is a unique value for each node.
+If you have a large network (thousands of nodes say) with many attributes one way that you can decrease the load time of that network is to prepend a "!" in front of the names of categorical attributes that take a large number of different values or where there is a unique value for each node.
 Each time this network is opened this attribute will no longer be parsed and all the unique values enumerated.
-The attribute values will still be available in the left-hand-side menu though on hovering over or clicking a node.
+The attribute values will still be available in the right-hand side menu though on hovering over or clicking a node.

 The second worksheet that you will see in the Excel template file is the Edges worksheet.
 In the Edges worksheet there are two compulsory columns - Source and Target.
 The Source column specifies the origin of an edge (i.e. which node it starts at) whereas the Target column indicates which node that edge goes to (i.e. the node it terminates at).